ALVINdimpos/Git-mentorship-program/README.md

 Exercise 3:

-- On the `git-cafe-exercise` repo, there is a small hotfix on the contact page
+- On the `Git-mentorship-program` repo, there is a small hotfix on the contact page
 - Change the telephone on the `index-4.html` page from `+1 800 603 6035` to `+1 800 659 6035`

 Exercise 4: